tronikelis/sstash.nvim/README.md

     ---the session file name that will get written
     ---default is session.vim, but you can for example
-    ---add the git HEAD sha to the name to scope the sessions get_session_name = function()
+    ---add the git HEAD sha to the name to scope the sessions
+    ---this is essentially the final filename, thus it can't have special chars like "/" get_session_name = function()
         return "session.vim"
     end,